JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_implement_a_new_algorithm.md

 Implementing a new algorithm mainly consists of creating your own `AbstractPolicy` (or `AbstractLearner`, see [this section](#using-resources-from-rlcore)) subtype, its action sampling method (by overloading `Base.push!(policy::YourPolicyType, env)`) and implementing its behavior at each stage.
 However, ReinforcemementLearning.jl provides plenty of pre-implemented utilities that you should use to 1) have less code to write 2) lower the chances of bugs and 3) make your code more understandable and maintainable (if you intend to contribute your algorithm).

 ## Using Agents
 The recommended way is to use the policy wrapper `Agent`.
-An agent is itself an `AbstractPolicy` that wraps a policy and a trajectory (also called Experience Replay Buffer in RL literature).
+An agent is itself an `AbstractPolicy` that wraps a policy and a trajectory (also called Experience Replay Buffer in reinforcement learning literature).
 Agent comes with default implementations of `push!(agent, stage, env)` and `plan!(agent, env)` that will probably fit what you need at most stages so that you don't have to write them again.
 Looking at the [source code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/main/src/ReinforcementLearningCore/src/policies/agent.jl/), we can see that the default Agent calls are

 ```julia
 function Base.push!(agent::Agent, ::PreEpisodeStage, env::AbstractEnv)